vosmann/flechette/README.md

 are provided for deployment on AWS.

 ## Metrics
-The metrics provided through the `/metrics` include:
+The metrics provided through the `/metrics` or `system-metrics` include:

 * request rate,
 * response rate,